 President & CEO, Visit KC

-Many area restaurants, coffee shops and cafes may offer curbside pickup and to-go ordering options.
+Many restaurants have reinstated dine-in services in accordance with new 50-percent occupancy guidelines, while others maintain curbside pickup and to-go ordering options.
 Consult directly with these establishments regarding updates to hours and availability.

-Several area attractions have closed in order to encourage social distancing.
+Several area attractions have begun to reopen with preventative measures and safety protocols in place.
 Consult directly with area attractions regarding updates to hours and availability.

 Many local, regional and national events have been canceled or postponed due to CDC guidance and the Mayor’s State of Emergency proclamation.
 Consult directly with event organizers regarding updates to dates and potential postponements.